cmicnz/cmicnz.github.io/README.md

 # How to link your new project page to the Main page
 - Edit the index.html of the Main page by copying one of the sections and editing the link, picture, and name.

+# Note
+- .DS Store is a temp file made by the MacOS.
+You can delete it from any folders.